igitlog/igitlog/README.md

 ## These repositories are made exclusively for educational and demonstrative purposes, using them do not forget about Code Review.
 ## If you’ve landed on this page, it means I’m most likely open to job offers, write to me in a telegram

-## ACTIVITY IS NOT TRUE, SO JUST LOOK AT THE PROJECTS
+## ACTIVITY IS NOT TRUE, SO JUST LOOK AT THE PROJECTS!

 ## You are Welcome!